-Priority Housing: Foster youth can receive priority in on-campus college housing, and some students can stay on campus year-round including holiday breaks.
-Contact your college to learn more.
+Priority Housing: Former foster youth can receive priority in college housing, and some students can stay on campus year-round including holiday breaks.

-Priority Registration for Foster Youth: Current and former foster youth in California receive priority course registration at all CSU and most UC campuses.
+Priority Registration for Foster Youth: As a current or former foster youth in California, you receive priority course registration at all CSU and most UC campuses.
 This benefit makes it much easier to enroll in competitive classes.
-At the CSU's, this benefit is for youth who were in foster care at least one day after the age of 13.
-Eligibility varies across the UC's.
-Visit the website of the college you plan to attend for more information.
+Getting the right classes at the right time makes a big difference in your ability to earn a degree and continue to receive financial aid.
+Visit the website of the college you wish to attend for more information.